Short-term rental host reviewing a payout breakdown with platform fee percentages and commission calculations on a laptop in a modern home office

 by Jun ZhouFounder at AirROI

 Commission is the percentage of booking revenue that an online travel agency (OTA), property manager, or booking agent retains as payment for facilitating a reservation.
-In the short-term rental industry, commissions typically range from 3% to 30% and represent one of the largest ongoing costs that directly reduce a host's net revenue per booking.
+In the short-term rental industry, commission rates range from 3% (Airbnb's split-fee model) to 30% (full-service property management), and represent one of the largest ongoing costs that directly reduce a host's net payout per booking.

 Key Takeaways

-• Direct bookings eliminate OTA commissions but require marketing investment
+• Direct bookings eliminate OTA commissions but require a booking engine, payment processing (~3%), and guest acquisition investment

-Commissions are deducted from your gross booking revenue before you receive your payout.
-Depending on your setup, you may pay commissions to one or more parties:
+Commissions are deducted from your gross booking subtotal before you receive your payout.
+Depending on your distribution setup, you may pay commissions to one or more parties simultaneously.

 ItemAmount